Ultrasonic transducer: Transducers

 Ultrasonic transducers convert alternating current (AC) into ultrasound and vice versa.
 The transducers typically use piezoelectric transducers or capacitive transducers to generate or receive ultrasound.
 Piezoelectric crystals are able to change their sizes and shapes in response to voltage being applied.
 On the other hand, capacitive transducers use electrostatic fields between a conductive diaphragm and a backing plate.

 The beam pattern of a transducer can be determined by the active transducer area and shape, the ultrasound wavelength, and the sound velocity of the propagation medium.
 The diagrams show the sound fields of an unfocused and a focusing ultrasonic transducer in water, plainly at differing energy levels.

 Since piezoelectric materials generate a voltage when force is applied to them, they can also work as ultrasonic detectors.
 Some systems use separate transmitters and receivers, while others combine both functions into a single piezoelectric transceiver.

-Ultrasound transmitters can also use non-piezoelectric principles. such as magnetostriction.
+Ultrasound transmitters can also use non-piezoelectric principles such as magnetostriction.
 Materials with this property change size slightly when exposed to a magnetic field and make practical transducers.

 A capacitor ("condenser") microphone has a thin diaphragm that responds to ultrasound waves.
 Changes in the electric field between the diaphragm and a closely spaced backing plate convert sound signals to electric currents, which can be amplified.

 The diaphragm (or membrane) principle is also used in the relatively new micro-machined ultrasonic transducers (MUTs).
 These devices are fabricated using silicon micro-machining technology (MEMS technology), which is particularly useful for the fabrication of transducer arrays.
 The vibration of the diaphragm may be measured or induced electronically using the capacitance between the diaphragm and a closely spaced backing plate (CMUT), or by adding a thin layer of piezo-electric material on the diaphragm (PMUT).
 Alternatively, recent research showed that the vibration of the diaphragm may be measured by a tiny optical ring resonator integrated inside the diaphragm (OMUS).

-Ultrasonic Transducers are also used in acoustic levitation.
+Ultrasonic transducers can also be used for acoustic levitation.